 Sally joined Dehns in 2002, having graduated with both a First Class Honours Degree in Physics and an MSc (Distinction) in Distributed Multimedia Systems from the University of Leeds.

 Her studies included constructing a flux-gate magnetometer and developing a web-based simulator on the Java platform.
 Prior to joining Dehns, she worked for a short time as a Research Assistant in the School of Computing, University of Leeds.

 Sally qualified as a UK patent attorney in 2007 and a European patent attorney in 2008.
 Sally became a Senior Associate of the firm in 2018.

 Type of clients and client work

-Sally works with clients in the fields of physical sciences, engineering and computing, including medical devices, computer security, communications, materials engineering, automotive engineering, and various construction and environmental technologies.
+Sally has worked with clients across a range of technical areas in the fields of physical sciences, engineering and computing; including medical devices, aerospace and automotive engineering, oil and gas technology, HVAC, materials engineering, computer security, communications and various construction and environmental technologies.